Matt-Seath/FlashFire/README.md

 These instructions will help you to set up the project locally on your machine for development and testing purposes.

 ### Prerequisites
+-   **Requires an active Interactive Brokers account to connect to the TWS API**
 -   [Django](https://www.djangoproject.com/download/)
 -   [Next.js](https://nextjs.org/docs#getting-started)
 -   [Interactive Brokers TWS API](https://interactivebrokers.github.io/#tws-api-documentation)